The Devil in the White City: Ballet

-Television
+Documentary

 In 2007, a television documentary inspired by the book titled Madness in the White City aired on the National Geographic Channel.

+Television and film

+In 2010, Leonardo DiCaprio purchased the film rights to The Devil in the White City.
+Multiple attempts to revive the project as television or film have stalled or ended since 2011.

+Originally envisioned by DiCaprio as a feature film when he purchased the film rights in 2010, the film version as originally planned would have been directed by Martin Scorsese, written by Billy Ray, and produced jointly by Paramount Pictures, Double Feature Films, and DiCaprio's Appian Way Productions.

-In 2019, Hulu began developing a series based on the book, with Leonardo DiCaprio and Martin Scorsese signed on as executive producers.
+In 2019, Hulu began developing a television series based on The Devil in the White City, with Leonardo DiCaprio and Martin Scorsese signed on as executive producers.
 In January 2022, actor Keanu Reeves was reported to be in negotiations to star, with Todd Field set to direct the first two episodes.
 Production was expected to begin in March 2023 in Chicago and Toronto, with a planned 2024 release.
-Reeves and Field both exited the project in October 2022.
-In March 2023, Hulu confirmed it would not move forward with the series, though producers began shopping it to other distributors.
+Both Keanu Reeves and Todd Field exited the project in early October, 2022.
+Hulu confirmed in March 2023 that it would not move forward with the television series, and producers began shopping the concept to other distributors.

-Film

-Leonardo DiCaprio purchased the film rights to the book in 2010.
-The film version, as originally planned, would have been directed by Martin Scorsese, written by Billy Ray, and produced jointly by Paramount Pictures, Double Feature Films, and DiCaprio's Appian Way Productions.
-In January 2025, 20th Century Studios revived the adaptation, with Scorsese and DiCaprio still attached to direct and star, respectively.
+In January 2025, 20th Century Studios announced their intention to revive the feature film adaptation of Devil in the White City, with Scorsese to direct, and DiCaprio to star in the film.
+There have been no further updates on the film since that announcement, however, and Scorsese and DiCaprio have begun filming another movie since.